 - Students may wear plain white, short-sleeved undershirts under the uniform polo/gym shirt.
 No visible lettering is permitted. - Students may not wear leggings under the gym shorts on PE days. - One day each month will be designated for the students who will celebrate their birthday within that month.
 On this day, these students may DRESS UP as a birthday treat.
 These dates will be announced in the Warrior Weekly. - No unusual or fad haircuts are permitted for either boys or girls.
-The student's natural hair color is to be maintained (no bleaching, streaked, highlighted, dipped, or dyed hair).
-This applies to artificial braids and/or hair extensions.
+Only natural hair color is permitted.
+Unnatural color hair color is not permitted, including but not limited to blue, green, purple, pink, bright yellow or red, etc. This applies to artificial braids and/or hair extensions.
 Tails, buzz designs, eyebrow designs/shaving, sculptured lines, Mohawks, are not permitted.
 Boys' hair must be cut above the eyebrows, ears, and collar of the shirt.
 The decorations that girls wear in their hair (headbands, beads, clips, bows, ribbons, etc.) must match a color in the school uniform. - Uniforms should be worn proudly and students should enter and leave the building attired in proper uniform.
 (Shirts tucked in at all times.)
 The school uniform must always be worn in a manner that is appropriate for the SRW school environment. - Students should strive for a neat and clean appearance at all times. - Uniform shorts, although available in stores, are NOT part of the SRW uniform. - School shoes are to be neat and clean.
-Athletic shoes are not permitted.
-No shoes with over 1/2 inch heels, sandals, clogs, crocs, flip flops, or boots of any kind may not be worn as part of the uniform.
-Students must wear boots or an alternate pair of shoes for recess in inclement weather. - Students should wear boots or an alternate pair of shoes for recess in inclement weather. - Jewelry is not a part of the uniform.
+No shoes with over 1 inch heels, sandals, clogs, crocs, flip flops, slippers, slides or boots, above the ankle, may not be worn as part of the uniform. - Students should wear boots or an alternate pair of shoes for recess in inclement weather. - Jewelry is not a part of the uniform.
 The ONLY items that may be worn are: Wristwatches, necklaces worn inside of the shirt or blouse, and one small pair of stud earrings, only in the ear lobe.
 Cartilage piercings are not permitted.
 No hoops or trendy earrings are allowed.
 No other piercing or decorations are permitted.
-Boys may not wear earrings.
 Students wearing jewelry not permitted in this code will be asked to remove it. - Eye make-up (mascara, eye shadow, liner) is not permitted to be worn. - Girls are permitted to wear nail polish.
-Fake or acrylic nails are not permitted. - Boys are to be clean-shaven. - Blouses and shirts are worn tucked completely into slacks and skirts.
+Fake or acrylic nails are not permitted.

+- Boys are to be clean-shaven. - Blouses and shirts are worn tucked completely into slacks and skirts.
 No shirts may be tied in knots.
 No lace, embroidery or trim on shirt collars.
 The skirt length will be no more than two (2) inches above the knee for all girls.
 Skirts may not be rolled.
-This rule applies to ALL students, including those in their last year at SRWS.

-- On rare occasions the pastor permits dress down days.
-Jeans, appropriate-length shorts, or sweatpants may be worn.
+This rule applies to ALL students, including those in their last year at SRWS. - On rare occasions the pastor permits dress down days.
+Jeans (with no rips, tears, or holes) appropriate-length shorts, or sweatpants may be worn.
 No pajama bottoms, compressed pants, skinny jeans (jeggings), leggings, torn/ripped jeans, or yoga pants may be worn at any time during the school day.
 No clothing may contain messages or themes inconsistent with the Gospel or traditions of the Catholic Church.
 Students are not permitted to wear any clothing containing advertisements or references to any tobacco, drug, or alcohol products.
 Students out of compliance will be required to call a parent to bring whatever is necessary to correct the violation.
 Students will remain out of class until items are brought to school. - Tattoos of any kind are not permitted. - Violations of uniform policies will result in the issue of a demerit. - It is assumed that all other rules inherent to a Dress Code will be followed.